someoneusedmyname/Wordpress-Runbook-for-Ubuntu-16.04/README.md

 ```
 sudo apt-get install mysql-server
 ```
-Do you want to continue?
+1. Do you want to continue?
 [Y/n] enter "y"

-3.2 purple screen --> enter a new password, re-enter password to confirm.
+-purple screen --> enter a new password, re-enter password to confirm.

 -might need this? sudo service mysql restart??